revx0012/troll-termux/scripts/ENTER_WHY/README.md

 it will say do not press enter

-after you just don't listen and press enter anyway (4 times) it spams "WHY DID YOU PRESS ENTER?" in rainbow colors, it never ends.
+after you just don't listen and press enter anyway (4 times) it spams "WHY DID YOU PRESS ENTER?" in rainbow colors/more colors, it never ends.

+(Note: it has 100 colors.)

 please do not abuse this script as it is harmless. you can also exit it by doing CTRL + C